puma314/design-docs/protocol/additional-fee-scalars.md

 ```

 This function will emit a `ConfigUpdate` log-event, with a new `UpdateType`: `UpdateType.OPERATOR_FEE_SCALARS`.

-It is also only callable by the `OperatorFeeManager`, a new role responsible for tuning the operator fee scalars.

 In order to ensure a smooth network upgrade process, these scalars are automatically set to zero at the start of the upgrade.